AdobeDocs/campaign-classic.en/help/workflow/using/file-transfer.md

    ![](assets/file_transfert_edit.png)

-   Check **[!UICONTROL Use an external account]** to select an account from the S3, FTP or SFTP accounts configured in the **[!UICONTROL Administration > Platform > External accounts]** node of the tree.
+   Check **[!UICONTROL Use an external account]** to select an account from the Azure Blob storage, S3, FTP or SFTP accounts configured in the **[!UICONTROL Administration > Platform > External accounts]** node of the tree.
 Then specify which directory on the server contains the file(s) to be downloaded.

    ![](assets/file_transfert_edit_external.png)